Muennighoff/sgpt/biencoder/nli_msmarco/README.md

 ```

 This model uses GradCache, a technique for gradient accumulation with contrastive learning.
 Its total batch size is 128 * 8 = 1024.
 It's memory consumption is equivalent to using a batch size of 4 (chunksize).

+On USEB going from a batch size of 48 to 1024 yielded a 4% average performance increase.
+The performances can be compared by looking at the two USEB tables in the paper.

 #### Biencoder on MSMARCO - "Asymmetric Semantic Search" (Training + Inference)